dotlang/language/Enhancements.md

 can we use convention here? no. this should come before struct section, after type section.

-? - How do we new anon class? `auto x = MetaClass { ... }`?
+N - How do we new anon class? `auto x = MetaClass { ... }`?
 Compiler is supposed to not know anything about this.
 If type is interface (no data), we don't need to instantiate anything. but if type is abstract class,